Promotions and Transfers

 Promotions and transfers provide employees with the opportunity to develop their skills and talents, which can contribute to career growth and advancement within the University.
 Supervisors are encouraged to consider internal candidates from within their own school or division, as well as other schools or divisions throughout the University.

-The Office of Talent, Learning and Organizational Development posts new job openings each day (if applicable) and encourages qualified employees within the same department or different departments to view opportunities online.
-Additionally, the professional recruitment staff in the Office of Talent, Learning and Organizational Development is available to assist in focusing an employee’s job search to maximize his or her chances for success and to help the employee prepare for interviews.
-An employee can schedule a time to meet with a member of the Office of Talent, Learning and Organizational Development staff to discuss career-related matters by calling 212-998-1250.
-A supervisor or Human Resources Officer can also refer an employee to the Office of Talent, Learning and Organizational Development.
+The Office of Talent, Learning & Organizational Development posts new job openings each day (if applicable) and encourages qualified employees within the same department or different departments to view opportunities online.
+Additionally, the professional recruitment staff in the Office of Talent, Learning & Organizational Development is available to assist in focusing an employee’s job search to maximize his or her chances for success and to help the employee prepare for interviews.
+An employee can schedule a time to meet with a member of the Office of Talent, Learning and Organizational Development staff to discuss career-related matters.
+A supervisor or Human Resources Officer can refer an employee to the Office of Talent, Learning & Organizational Development.

-For details regarding types of career progression and promotional opportunities available at NYU, including hiring salaries, promotions, role enhancements, and within band growth, please see Salary Adjustments or contact the Compensation Office at 212-998-1260.
+For details regarding types of career progression and promotional opportunities available at NYU, including hiring salaries, promotions, role enhancements, and within band growth, please see Salary Adjustments.
 Please note that promotional increases outside of University guidelines require approval from the Compensation Office.

 Once an employee has established a good performance record, he or she may seek a transfer to another job.
 Eligibility for promotions and transfers differs depending on whether an employee wants to move within the same school or division or to another school or division within the University.

 - Promotion within an employee’s school or division.

 An employee may apply to his or her Supervisor or Human Resources Officer at any time.

 - Promotion or transfer to another school or division.